Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 TUI Magic Life Hotel – Morro Jable

-My brother and his family recently stayed at this hotel and I went down to see him.
-I can confirm that one of the swimming pool areas is naturist.
+My brother and his family recently stayed at this hotel, and I visited him.
+I can confirm that it is one of the few fuerteventura hotels with nudist area as one of the swimming pool areas is naturist.

 Club Jandia Princess

-Club Jandia Princess has a naturist pool area, as confirmed by a reader recently.
+Club Jandia Princess has a naturist pool area, as a reader recently confirmed.
 The hotel is right on the beach at Esquinzo.

 You can book a complete package here – Club Jandia Princess.